ReproNim/reproschema/README.md

 - reproschema (makeRelease.py)

-A new release can be triggered by making a Github release:
+A new release can be triggered by making a [Github release](https://github.com/ReproNim/reproschema/releases).

 ## Style guide